 A. Your IT Support Professional will enable BitLocker.

 A. In the event that you feel your computer needs to be decrypted contact your IT Support Professional, or if none, the IT Service Center.
 Note that the decryption process will take about the same length of time as encryption did.

 A. U.S. federal regulations control the export of "encryption commodities, software and technology" (see Code of Federal Regulations, Title 15, Section 740.17).
 There are, however, license exceptions that allow you to take encrypted laptops with them, provided that they return within the year and "retain effective control and ownership."
-This coverage is global except for the handful of embargoed countries that the U.S. government has designated as supporting terrorism.
+This coverage is global except for a handful embargoed and sanctioned countries designated by the U.S. government.
 Travel to any of these countries requires that you remove any encryption technology from your laptop before entering it.

 In addition, as some countries ban or severely regulate the use of encryption, you should check country-specific information before traveling with an encrypted laptop.
 Following is a partial list of those countries.
 Check the U.S. State Department website before traveling to verify that the information is still current.
 In addition, any faculty, post-docs, graduate students and PI's should check-in with OVPR, Insurance and Risk, and the Chief Information Security Officer (CISO) before travelling overseas.

 - Burma (you must apply for a license)

 - Belarus (import and export of cryptography is restricted; you must apply for a license from the Ministry of Foreign Affairs or the State Centre for Information Security or the State Security Agency before entry)